synestize/synestizer/FAQ-Synestizer-introduction.md

 And the [Forschungsschwerpunkt Medienkonvergenz](http://www.medienkonvergenz.uni-mainz.de/) from the Johannes Gutenberg University in Mainz (D)
 And the Dutch “Stichting de 4 Koningen” supported the development of this Web-app.

 Ideas or interest in participation?
-Just write us an email artresearchmusic@gmail.com
+Just write us an email at artresearchmusic@gmail.com

 ## Privacy